-How satisfied are you with the support your child has had from the school since the bullying incident?
+How satisfied are you with the support your child has had from the school since the concern was raised?

+1 (Not easy) 2 3 4 5 (Very easy)

+Comment if we could im nprove:

-Overall how satisfied are you with the way in which Anyplace school deals with bullying incidents?
+Overall how satisfied are you with the way in which the school deals with has dealt with this incident?

+1 2 3 4 5

+(Not easy) (Very easy)

+Comment if we could improve:

 Thank you for your help in completing this.
-We will use this information to think about what we do to tackle bullying and make any place school one where pupils and parents are confident that we are honest about problems which happen, confident that we do not tolerate bullying behaviour and confident that our systems support children.
+We will use this information to think about what we do to tackle peer issues and make the school one where pupils and parents are confident that we are honest about problems which happen, confident that we do not tolerate bullying behaviour and confident that our systems support children.

+Yours sincere ely

+Principal